univention/univention-corporate-server/doc/manual/domain-ldap/oidc.rst

 UCS directory service.
 These can be created via the UMC module :guilabel:`LDAP directory` in the container ``cn=oidc``, which is located below the container ``cn=univention``.
-Here the new service can be registered via the item Add and the selection :guilabel:`OpenID Connect Relying Party Service`.
+Here the new service can be registered via the item Add and the selection *OpenID Connect Relying Party Service*.

 The same is also possible from the command line: